ggerganov/llama.cpp/SECURITY.md

 * Sandboxing: Isolate the environment where the inference happens.
 * Pre-analysis: Check how the model performs by default when exposed to prompt injection (e.g. using [fuzzing for prompt injection](https://github.com/FonduAI/awesome-prompt-injection?tab=readme-ov-file#tools)).
 This will give you leads on how hard you will have to work on the next topics.
-* Updates: Keep both LLaMA C++ and your libraries updated with the latest security patches.
+* Updates: Keep both JARVIS C++ and your libraries updated with the latest security patches.
 * Input Sanitation: Before feeding data to the model, sanitize inputs rigorously.
 This involves techniques such as:
     * Validation: Enforce strict rules on allowed characters and data types.
     * Filtering: Remove potentially malicious scripts or code fragments.